 While the survey’s main objective was to determine how Australians, in general, view local government, it also sought to examine whether there were differences in opinion when views were broken down by two key demographic variables (age and gender) and one central place-based variable (council type).
-Because different services and issues can be more or less salient for different groups in different areas, examining these variables provides local government representatives, administrators, and urban planners an important perspective on how different services might be targeted more effectively across the community.
+Because different services and issues can be more or less salient for different groups in different places, examining these variables provides local government representatives, administrators, and urban planners an important perspective on how different services might be targeted more effectively across the community.
+While it is important to concede, too, that local governments can be quite distinct from one state to another, we do not conduct a state and territory analysis here given the national focus of our survey.

 The survey was fielded as an online survey through the reputable survey company, Lucid (which has now become part of Cint).
 Lucid provides access to respondent panels in Australia with hundreds of thousands of adults over the age of 18 who have volunteered to partake in surveys across the country.
 A random sample of individuals in these respondent panels were recruited and invited to take part in our survey, making this the typical convenience sample that can be gathered from online surveys of this kind.
 To ensure that the survey accurately reflected the national population, the survey included precise quotas for gender, age, and state/territory of residence, which were based on up-to-date population weights drawn from Australian Bureau of Statistics data.
 Employing these population weights helped mitigate inevitable sampling biases.
 These demographic questions were posed first to respondents.
 Only those who fell into categories where the quotas were not yet filled were able to move onto the survey itself.
 The resulting sample was 1,350 respondents.
 The survey was fielded online from 24 June to 3 July, 2022.